Fixed deposit

-Functioning
+Functions of Fixed Deposits

 Fixed deposits are high-interest-yielding term deposits and are offered by banks.
 The most popular form of term deposits are fixed deposits, while other forms of term deposits are recurring deposit and Flexi Fixed deposits (the latter is actually a combination of demand deposit and fixed deposit).

 To compensate for the low liquidity, FDs offer higher rates of interest than saving accounts.
 The longest permissible term for FDs is 10 years.
 Generally, the longer the term of deposit, the higher is the rate of interest but a bank may offer a lower rate of interest for a longer period if it expects interest rates, at which the Central Bank of a nation lends to banks ("repo rates"), will dip in the future.

 Usually the interest on FDs is paid every three months from the date of the deposit (e.g. if FD a/c was opened on 15 Feb, the first interest installment would be paid on 15 May).
 The interest is credited to the customers' Savings bank account or sent to them by cheque.
 This is a Simple FD.
 The customer may choose to have the interest reinvested in the FD account.
 In this case, the deposit is called the Cumulative FD or compound interest FD.
 For such deposits, the interest is paid with the invested amount on maturity of the deposit at the end of the term.

 Although banks can refuse to repay FDs before the expiry of the deposit, they generally don't.
 This is known as a premature withdrawal.
 In such cases, interest is paid at the rate applicable at the time of withdrawal.
 For example, a deposit is made for 5 years at 8% but is withdrawn after 2 years.
 If the rate applicable on the date of deposit for 2 years is 5 percent, the interest will be paid at 5 percent.
 Banks can charge a penalty for premature withdrawal.